rnazmolab/golang-basic/README.md

 - Add `/.vscode/` for VS Code settings
 - Use golangci-lint
-- Add commants to Makefile
+- Add commands to Makefile
   - lint
   - bench
   - (build)